Gunterone/SecureFL-Sentinel/README.md

 A sentinel module evaluates each client update on a public validation dataset and filters out contributions that degrade the macro-F1 score in real time.

 The framework was tested against multiple adversarial scenarios, including Sign-Flip, Byzantine, and stealthy data poisoning attacks, demonstrating strong resilience with limited computational overhead and no external infrastructure requirements.

+## Academic Context
+This project was developed as part of a Master's thesis in Cyber Security.